What is NL-3?

 Category 1 (Little to no exposure)

-- Touching infected with intact skin.
+- Touching an infected with intact skin.

 - Being in close proximity with infected.